 It goes without saying, but I’ll say anyway that anyone considering using such a massage tool should of course consider whether you need to consult a professional before using it 😉

 I’m quite possibly in love with my Chirp Wheel.
 I love such things that you can use every day that are so simple and yet do such a good job.

 Both of us use this back roller wheel every day before bed, it’s wonderful after a long day, especially if there’s been a heavy day of work or a long intensive run during the day, and it’s nice to think about getting into bed having stretched and relaxed our backs ready for what will hopefully also be a good night’s sleep.

 Where to buy the Chirp Wheel

-If you’re interested in getting a Chirp Wheel you can buy all three sizes directly from Chirp’s website via the button below.
+If you’re interested in getting a Chirp Wheel to help fix your back pain or just for stretching your back each day like we do, you can buy all three sizes for just $99 directly from Chirp’s website via the button below.

 This bundle is also available from Amazon via the second button below but it’s a little more expensive.

 For $29.99, I think the overall effectiveness of the Chirp Focus muscle roller system is very good.

 In fact, it’s much better than I imagined it would be, due to the premium build quality and how solidly the 4″ roller wheel clicks into the handle system.